kp7742/UE4Dumper/README.md

 - Tested on 32bit and 64bit PUBG Mobile Series

 ## Note
+- Only for Educational or Learning Purpose.
+- Project is Deprecated, No more updates in Future.
 - Use 32bit and 64bit Version on Respected Arch of Game.
 - Recommend to use in Training Mode for PUBG Mobile.
 - Some Games with Modified UE4 Might not Dump Correctly.